Robust Joint Message and State Transmission under Arbitrarily Varying Jamming

 \subsection{Strictly Causal Case}

-For strictly causal case, Corollary \ref{coro: strictly causal maximal error} becomes a tight bound. \begin{corollary} For a binary output channel, if it is nonsymmetrizable-$\mathcal{S}|\mathcal{X}$, the maximal error capacity of the joint message and lossless state communication is
+For the strictly causal case, when the state observation has a delay $d=n$, Corollary \ref{coro: strictly causal maximal error} becomes a tight bound. \begin{corollary} For a binary output channel, if it is nonsymmetrizable-$\mathcal{S}|\mathcal{X}$, the deterministic coding maximal error capacity of the joint message and lossless state communication is

-where the maximum runs over all input distributions $P_X$ and function $h$ such that $\max_{Q_{J|X}}\mathbb{E}[d(S,h(X,U,Y))]\leq D$. \end{corollary} \begin{proof} The achievability follows from the previous section about binary-output AVCs and setting $U=S$ in Corollary \ref{coro: strictly causal maximal error}.
+where the maximum runs over all input distributions $P_X$ and function $h$ such that $\max_{Q_{J|X}}\mathbb{E}[d(S,h(X,U,Y))]\leq D$. \end{corollary} \begin{proof} The achievability follows from a similar argument about binary-output AVCs in Corollary \ref{coro: noncausal binary output lower bound} and setting $U=S$ in Corollary \ref{coro: strictly causal maximal error}.
 To prove the converse, we first use \cite[Corollary 12.3]{csiszar2011information}, which claims that the capacity of an AVC under the maximal criterion is upper bounded by that of the worst channel in its row-convex extension.
-Then, an argument similar to the converse of Corollary \ref{coro: strictly causal lossless average error} completes the proof. \end{proof}
+Then, a compound channel argument similar to the converse of Corollary \ref{coro: strictly causal lossless average error} completes the proof. \end{proof}

-\begin{example} The following example shows that the capacity of the joint message and state communication under maximal error can be strictly smaller than that under the average error.
-Consider the channel such that $\mathcal{X}=\mathcal{Y}=\mathcal{S}=\mathcal{J}=\{0,2\}$ such that the transition matrices for each pair of $(s,j)$ is as follows:
+\begin{example} The following example shows that the deterministic coding capacity of the joint message and state communication under maximal error can be strictly smaller than that under the average error.
+Consider the channel such that $\mathcal{X}=\mathcal{Y}=\mathcal{S}=\mathcal{J}=\{0,1\}$ such that the transition matrices for each pair of $(s,j)$ is as follows:

 where $Q_S(0)=0.9, Q_S(1)=0.1$.
 We have the following AVC after taking average over $S$:

 The resulting channel is nonsymmetrizable, and its graph is not a complete graph.
 Since the lossless reconstruction cost is the same for both cases, it is sufficient to show that the capacity for the average case can be positive, and the mutual information $I(X;Y)$ in the average case can be strictly greater than that in the maximal error case.
 Note that $I(X;Y)$ is concave in $Q_J$ and achieves the minimum when $Pr\{J=0\}=Pr\{J=1\}=\frac{1}{2}$.
 In this case, the channel becomes a binary symmetric channel with cross-over probability $0.1$.
 On the other hand, the lossless reconstruction cost is